hsvu/Notes/COMP3131-Notes/src/Lecture_03/Lecture_03.md

 # Syntax And Semantics

 ## Defintion
 ---

-Syntax is the t he form or structure of English sentences, there isnNo concern with the meaning of English sentences.
+Syntax is the the form or structure of English sentences, there isnNo concern with the meaning of English sentences.
 `john ate the apple` vs `apple ate the john`

-the english grammar defines how english is put together and hence defines the syntax.
+The english grammar defines how english is put together and hence defines the syntax.
 Semantics is the meaning of English sentences, which can be defined by a dictionary or more broadly humans in general.

 ## Semantics
 ---